-At meetings, the IACUC typically uses oral votes.
-However, any committee member can ask that a vote be made using a confidential written ballot.
-Requests for a confidential vote can be made by informing the Chair prior to or during the meeting.
-Committee members can choose to make their request for a written ballot confidential using established procedures that hide the identity of the requestor.
+At in-person meetings, the IACUC typically uses oral votes; when meeting virtually (e.g., during pandemic conditions), the committee uses a virtual meeting platform (e.g., Zoom) that includes voting with on-screen buttons.
+However, any committee member can ask for a confidential vote.
+Requests for a confidential vote can be made by informing the Chair or ORIA IACUC staff prior to or during the meeting.
+Committee members can choose to make their request for a confidential ballot anonymous to the rest of the committee by using established procedures that hide the identity of the requestor.